 We have incurred negative cash flow from operations since we started our business.
 We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials, and our research and development efforts.
-Based on our current plans and our capital resources, we believe that our cash and cash equivalents will be sufficient to enable us to meet our minimum planned operating needs over the next eighteen months which would entail focusing our resources on Phase II clinical trials of Archexin, Serdaxin and Zoraxel.
-Over the next twelve months, we expect to spend a minimum of approximately \$7.8 million on clinical development for Phase II clinical trials of Archexin, Serdaxin and Zoraxel (including our commitments described under "Contractual Obligations" of this Item 2), \$6.6 million on the development of our preclinical pipeline, \$4.4 million on general corporate expenses, and approximately \$200,000 on facilities rent.
+Total cash, including restricted cash, and marketable securities, was \$11,326,743 as of March 31, 2012.
+Based on our current plans and our capital resources, we believe that our cash, restricted cash, and marketable securities will be sufficient to enable us to meet our minimum planned operating needs over the next twelve months which would entail focusing our resources on Phase II clinical trials of Archexin and the further development of our preclinical pipeline.
+Over the next twelve months, we expect to spend a minimum of approximately \$0.8 million on clinical development for Phase II clinical trials of Archexin, and approximately \$0.1 million will be paid to close out the Serdaxin MDD Phase IIb clinical trial.
+These figures include our commitments described earlier under "Contractual Obligations" in Item 2 of Form 10-Q. We also expect to pay \$3.7 million on the development of RX-3117 and our preclinical pipeline, \$4.2 million on general corporate expenses, and approximately \$220,000 on facilities rent.
 We will need to seek additional financing to implement and fund drug candidate development, clinical trial and research and development efforts to the maximum extent of our operating plan, including in-vivo animal and pre-clinical studies, Phase II clinical trials for new product candidates, as well as other research and development projects.
-If we are not able to secure additional financing, we will not be able to implement and fund the research and development.
+If we are not able to secure additional financing, we may not be able to implement and fund the research and development.